gitdavehorsley/falcon-mcp-codebuild/README.md

 The CloudFormation template creates:
 1. **ECR Repository**: For storing Docker images with automatic lifecycle management
 2. **CodeBuild Project**: With embedded BuildSpec and Dockerfile for complete automation
-3. **IAM Role**: With CodeCommit and ECR permissions for seamless operation
+3. **IAM Role**: With ECR permissions for seamless operation
 4. **CloudWatch Logs**: For build monitoring and troubleshooting
-5. **Webhook Triggers**: Automatic builds on CodeCommit push to main branch
+5. **GitHub Webhooks**: Automatic builds triggered on GitHub push to main branch

 **Self-Contained & Simple**: Everything is embedded in the template - no external files or complex configurations needed.

 ## Build Process

-Complete automated pipeline that runs on every CodeCommit push:
+Complete automated pipeline that runs on every GitHub push to main:

 1. **Install Phase**: Sets up Python 3.13 and installs uv package manager
 2. **Pre-build Phase**: Locks dependencies and prepares virtual environment